Friday, June 28, 2019

 I think that the tall grass and wildflowers at Highlands are attracting more of our little "friends" to live there:

 It was cloudy when Hubby finished mowing.
-And at 85 degrees and high humidity we were DONE.
-Hubby about passed out in a chair.
+And at 85 degrees and high humidity we were done.
 We probably should make a rule that says no strenuous outdoor activity past noon until Fall arrives.
 The rest of that day was a blur but involved visiting one of our favorite wineries for a delightful pick-up party with tacos and live music.
 Then home to Rustown!

 The next morning, Hubby and I had lunch at a new to us Mexican restaurant in Austin.
-Homemade corn tortillas, the best barbacoa, fiery hot sauce, nopalitos salad....everything was soooo good!
+Homemade corn tortillas, the best barbacoa, fiery hot sauce, nopalitos salad - everything was so good!

-We stopped at Drought House which was a couple blocks away for a cold one and a friendly game of Jenga.
+We stopped at Drought House which was a couple blocks away for a friendly game of Jenga.

 Which reminds me - we haven't played our giant Jenga much.
-Maybe if we get the rest of the yard at Highlands mowed down as it is under a table in a big box surrounded by super tall grass.
-Anyhoo, after a beer, we headed over to a winery in East Austin that we used to be members of.
+Its under a table in a big box surrounded by super tall grass.
+After a beer, we headed over to a winery in East Austin that we used to be members of.

 Landing at this winery and enjoying this award-winning red blend called Workhorse.
-I don't know - it seemed really hipster and trendy and Austin-like which is starting to feel annoying to me.
-Like not authentic, even though they call themselves "urban and approachable".
-Huh?
-The wine was decent BUT their computer system was down and they could only accept cash.
-OH, and they were closing an hour early for a private event...maybe they could have told us that before we bought a bottle of wine to drink there?
-Just saying.
-We enjoyed our wine, then went home to enjoy spaghetti and salad with Firstborn and Bubbie.
-Still sore from all the yardwork.
+The wine was good, but their computer system was down and they could only accept cash and they were closing an hour early for a private event.
+We went home to enjoy spaghetti and salad with Firstborn and Bubbie, still sore from all the yardwork.
 And hopefully this coming weekend won't see more of the same!